Rise-dev-appreciation/Rise-dev-appreciation/RISE-Developer-Appreciation.md

 Before reaching out, please ensure that your project has been fully ported, tested, and released, as we do not review work that is still in progress.
 Your submission must be publicly available and it is under a Open Source License.

-When your work is ready,  Please fill out RISE RISC-V Appreciation Pilot Program Submission and include the following information:
+When your work is ready,  Please Submit your contribution in a comment under[ Issue #1](https://github.com/Rise-dev-appreciation/RISE-Dev-Appreciation-/issues/1) on the[ RISE Developer Appreciation GitHub](https://github.com/Rise-dev-appreciation?tab=repositories)<span style="text-decoration:underline;"> </span>and include the following information: